|Follow PSU Baseball:||Follow @PennStateBASE|

 Penn State All-Sports Museum to host six different programs/events this spring

-Blake Beemer enters his first year as volunteer assistant coach for the baseball team under head coach Rob Cooper.
-Beemer will serve as the outfield coach for the 2014 season.
+Blake Beemer enters his third year as volunteer assistant coach in 2016 under head coach Rob Cooper, primarily serving as the outfield coach.

 During his senior year, Beemer was one of 30 baseball players around the country nominated for the Senior CLASS Award.
 Beemer earned the recognition not only with his play on the field but the good work he did off it as well.
 Active in both the university and local communities, Beemer spent four years as a member of Ball State's Student Athlete Advisory Committee (SAAC).
 His last two years with SAAC were spent on the organization's five-member executive board.
 In that role, Beemer was part of the communication between the university's athletics administration and the student-athletes.